 - To obtain public and government recognition of AD as a serious, life-threatening epidemic that will strain the federal budget

-- To accelerate development of safe and efficacious symptomatic and disease-modifying therapies for AD
+- To accelerate the development of safe and efficacious symptomatic and disease-modifying therapies for AD

 History of ACT-AD